Bwiti: Initiation ritual

 The Bwiti religion originated among the Pygmies, who discovered the effects of consuming the second layer of the iboga root.
 Pygmies – mainly the Mbenge ethnic group in Gabon (Aka, Gyele, Bongo, Baka and Kola groups) – have observed the special effect of iboga in mountain gorillas that chewed the root.
 After small doses of crushed iboga root, the Pygmy hunters were able to cover a noticeably longer distance, carry a heavier load and not sleep for several days.
 Larger doses of iboga lead to significant hallucinations, and the dose used for the Bwiti initiation causes temporary unconsciousness.
 Exceeding this dose – in relation to the weight and health of the person – will cause death.

 The initiation ritual is important for the Gabonese: it is during this ritual that they are initiated into the Bwiti religion and consume iboga for the first time in their lives.
 After successfully completing the initiation ritual, they can consume iboga throughout their life, whether during festivities, treatment, or for their personal spiritual development.
 The initiation ritual in Gabon usually takes three to seven days (depending on the area).
 The common characteristics of the initiation ritual in various areas are monotonous music with a repetitive melody, purification, vomiting, fasting, censing and receiving a drug from the iboga root.
-The initiation ritual is sometimes called simply after the shrub the crushed root of which is consumed – iboga.
+The initiation ritual is sometimes referred to simply by the name of the shrub the crushed root of which is consumed – iboga.

+Syncretism

 In Gabon, Bwiti is practiced separately as an independent religion, but often together with Catholic Christianity in a syncretized form.

-Sects and Rites

-The term "Bwiti" is often misrepresented in the west.
-This is likely due to a lack of information dissemination (considering it is an oral tradition), appropriation and modification of rites amongst the different populations, and intentional disinformation to keep rites secret.
-The Pygmy peoples are often cited as the origin of Bwiti, or at least of the use of Iboga in a ritualistic context.
+Some sects are influenced by Christianity, and include the use of the Christian calendar.

 Recognition

-Bwiti is one of Gabon's official traditions.
-Some sects are influenced by Christianity, and include the use of the Christian calendar.
+Bwiti is one of Gabon's official religious traditions.

+Representation abroad

+The term "Bwiti" is often misrepresented in the West.
+This is likely due to a lack of information dissemination (considering it is an oral tradition), appropriation and modification of rites among different populations, and intentional disinformation to keep rites secret.